andrewheberle/reconfy/README.md

     webhook: http://localhost:8081
 ```

-The `name` is optional however it is recommended as this is added to log entries for that reloader and also added as the `reloader` label to that reloaders metrics (if enabled).
+The `name` is optional for a single reloader however it is recommended as this is added to log entries for that reloader and also added as the `reloader` label to that reloaders metrics (if enabled).
+When using multiple reloaders the `name` must be unique.

 It is important to ensure that the input and output locations for multiple reloaders do not overlap as this would cause an infinite loop of webhook triggers.